 Quick Facts about Yunnan

 Yunnan is one of China’s southern provinces.
 To the north, Yunnan borders with Tibet and Sichuan.
 To the east it borders with the provinces of Guizhou and Guangxi.
 The southern border is shared with Vietnam and Laos, while Yunnan’s eastern border is delimited by Burma/Myanmar.
-There is no border to Thailand, but Kunming’s Changshui International Airport offers daily flights to various locations in Thailand.
+There is no border crossing to Thailand, but Kunming’s Changshui International Airport offers daily flights to and from various locations in Thailand.

 „...every trip starts with a first step in the right direction..."